neondatabase/website/content/docs/functions/jsonb_array_elements.md

 ### Using joins

 Let's assume you want to retrieve a list of users along with their roles in each organization.
+The data is stored in an `organizations` table and a `users` table.

 **organizations**